dhondta/rpl-attacks/README.md

 > This will re-generate malicious motes for a campaign of simulations from the selected malicious mote template (which can then be modified to refine only the malicious mote without re-generating the entire campaign).

+- **`report`**`name[, theme]`

+> This will make a PDF report from the `report.md` template contained in an experiment.
+>
+>  `theme`: CSS file for generating the PDF report (with Weasyprint) ; this can be an absolute path or one of the CSS files available in the templates folder in the `report` subfolder.

 - **`run`**`name`

-> This will execute the given simulation, parse log files and generate the results.
+> This will execute the given simulation, parse log files, generate the results and finally generate a PDF report based on the default CSS theme (GitHub).

 - **`run_all`**`simulation-campaign-json-file`